Home Forums Blog

 This change is unrelated to the 1979 redesign of the Spring Blossom Green pattern, whose updated colors and decoration are confined to nesting mixing bowls and Cinderella casseroles.
 There is no Spring Blossom Green '79 version of the #500 set.

-Decorated opalware refrigerator dishes were discontinued in mid-1981, so Woodland and Autumn Harvest had their #500 sets' lifespans cut short, and Forest Fancies, Shenandoah and Colonial Mist would not include them.
+Decorated opalware refrigerator dishes were discontinued in mid-1981, so Woodland and Autumn Harvest had their #500 sets' lifespans cut short.
+The Forest Fancies, Shenandoah and Colonial Mist patterns would not include them.